swdavey/wphol/workshop/mds_read_replicas.md

         ```
     4. Scroll down to "insertion" and click "Run Everywhere" in "Location" to expand the section
     5. Select "Page-Specific"
-    6. Click on "INsert Before Paragraph"
+    6. Click on "Insert Before Paragraph"

     ![Wordpress snippet settings](../images/WP-plugins-wpcode-snippet_conf1.png)

-9. Keep the default insert before paragraph 1 and in the top of the page
+9. Keep the default "Insert before paragraph 1" and at the top of the page
-    1. Click Inactive switch to activate
+    1. Click Inactive switch to activate (the switch should turn blue)
     2. Click "Update" to save your changes

     ![Wordpress snippet save](../images/WP-plugins-wpcode-snippet_conf2.png)